“So then let us pursue what makes for peace and for mutual upbuilding.” Romans 14:19

 With this sobering truth comes an obligation to act -- to be proactive and assess what we can do to secure our properties and protect our parish family, while still be open, welcoming spaces.
 Based on this, our parish has formed a very capable Safety Committee to examine and implement practical measures.
 With the invaluable input and support of former Lynnfield Police Chief David Breen, the committee has been working hard to make our churches more secure places of worship.

-Safety Committee Chair Moe Pratt gives our pastor credit, "Fr.
+A founding member of the Safety Committee, Moe Pratt gave our pastor credit, "Fr.
 Ritt was forward-thinking in creating the committee.
 We're just following his lead."
-Ben Tropeano, Safety Committee member adds, "Many of our team members are law enforcement or military service folks, making it a uniquely qualified group to aid in establishing the needed policies and protocols for the safety of our fellow parishioners."
+Ben Tropeano, Safety Committee chair adds, "Many of our team members are law enforcement or military service folks, making it a uniquely qualified group to aid in establishing the needed policies and protocols for the safety of our fellow parishioners."

 One measure that the Safety Committee has begun implementing as of January 2020, is that our ushers will be locking the doors of the churches approximately 10 minutes after each Mass begins.
 If a congregant arrives late, they need only make their way to the front center door of either church, where they will be greeted by a badge-wearing volunteer who will gladly allow them in.
 Of course, parishioners may continue to exit from any door at any time during the Mass — no one will ever be locked in.